-While the Old LA Zoo is just one of the most unique places in LA in general, it is also the location of one of my favorite movies of all time, Anchorman.
-While the movie was filmed all over LA the part at the end with the cages and Ron Burgandy jumping in was filmed in this old zoo.
+While the Old LA Zoo is just one of the most unique places in LA in general, it is also the location of one of my favorite movies, Anchorman.
+While the movie was filmed all over LA, the part at the end with the cages and Ron Burgandy jumping in was filmed in this old zoo.

 Point Dume – Planet of the Apes

 While not technically in Los Angeles, this area of Malibu has been filmed so much you could make an entire post out of it.
-It is easy to see why when you visit Point Dume as it is an amazing example of the California Coast, that is so close to Los Angeles.
-The most famous scene filmed right at the base of Point Dume is that of the broken Statue of Liberty at the end of the original Planet of the Apes.
-This scene is one of the most classic is cinema and it is a great place to pay a visit to for a hike or just to relax on the beach.
+It is easy to see why when you visit Point Dume as it is a fantastic example of the California Coast, that is so close to Los Angeles.
+The most famous scene filmed right at the base of Point Dume is the broken Statue of Liberty at the end of the original Planet of the Apes.
+This scene is classic is cinema, and it is a great place to pay a visit for a hike or just to relax on the beach.

 Griffith Observatory – Tons of Movies

 It is probably easier to say what movies have not been filmed here, but everything from Rebel Without a Cause to Jurassic Park has graced this Los Angeles overlook.
-While Griffith Observatory is a planitaruim the majority of the time that attracts a ton of guests, it does moonlight in the movie industry.
-For everyone from movie buffs to hikers, this area of LA will almost make you forget all of the crazyness that happens in the city.
+While Griffith Observatory is a planetarium the majority of the time that attracts a ton of guests, it does moonlight in the movie industry.
+From movie buffs to hikers, this area of LA will almost make you forget all of the craziness that happens in the city.
 It is also a great place to see the Hollywood Sign from or even to start the hike to it yourself.